IRMaGe-3T/irmage-tools-resources/docs/users/resources.md

 - [mrview](https://mrtrix.readthedocs.io/en/latest/reference/commands/mrview.html): MRTrix image viewer

 ## General information about neuroimaging software
 - [Neuroimaging Tools & Resources Collaboratory (NITRC)](https://www.nitrc.org/) : a website that offers comprehensive information on an ever expanding scope of neuroinformatics software and data.
-You can find a lot of software and usefull link in the Resources Registry part.
+You can find a lot of software and useful link in the Resources Registry part.
 - [Neurostars](https://neurostars.org/) :  a question and answer forum for neuroscience researchers, infrastructure providers and software developers.

 ## Software suite